Writing is a difficult medium to learn. For instance, did you know that there are different types of writing?

 Understanding these different types of writing, what they entail, and how they interact will help you write more successfully, regardless of genre.

-1. Narrative writing
+1. Narrative Writing

+Narrative writing aims to tell a story in written form, just like a storyteller would.
 The story could be made up or based on true events.
-Narrative writing is regarded as one of the most difficult kinds of writing to produce while also being one of the simplest to read.
+Narrative writing is considered one of the most difficult to produce and simplest to read.

-In narrative writing, there are scenarios such as acts, disputes, fights, and motivational occurrences.
+The characters carry the story.
+There is a dialogue in it.
+In narrative writing, scenarios include acts, disputes, fights, and motivational occurrences.
 A narrative story must always have a beginning, middle, and end.

 First and foremost, the author intends to write a sequel to the story.
-Second, the author wants the reader to come up with their own conclusion.
+Second, the author wants the reader to come up with their conclusion.

 There are several examples of narrative writing that transports the reader into the world of the story.
 Harry Potter is one of them.
 It is a seven-book series.